Lecture 2: Summarizing Data

 • A contingency table is a tabular representation of the joint distribution of two or more categorical variables.

-• number: what type of number, if any, is present in the email: none, small (under 1 million)), big
+• number: what number, if any, is present in the email: none, small (under 1 million), big (a number > 1 million)

 • spam Indicator for whether the email was spam.